Frequently asked questions

 4 April 2020 - Notification of selection results

-How do I apply to one of your Bachelor's degrees?
+How do I apply to any of your degree programmes?

-All prospective students apply electronically for courses and programmes through the website universityadmissions.se.
+All prospective students apply centrally and electronically for courses and programmes through the website universityadmissions.se.

 On their website you will find useful information on everything to do with the application process.

 Please note that students who are in their last year of upper secondary studies are generally recommended to wait until they’ve completed their studies before applying to our Bachelor’s programmes.
 For more information visit universityadmissions.se.